coven913/template.ansible-role/README.md

 It is mainly intended to be used as a template repository for ansible role repositories, and includes a skeleton file structure, example files, CI/CD workflows for version/release management and configuration files for git.

 This repository tries to adhere to RedHat conventions for ansible, and expands on them occasionally.
-It is heavily opinionated and tailored to the way we do things at Coven913
+It is heavily opinionated and tailored to the way we do things at Coven913.
+This is in no way perfect, and it doesn't intend to be.
+The purpose of open sourcing this internal template is simply to share what has worked for us, not to dictate how others should do their work.

 - [Usage](#usage)